SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   INTO TABLE @DATA(itab_where).
 ```

-### Selecting Data by Evaluating the Content of other Tables
+### Selecting Data by Evaluating the Content of Other Tables

 [`FOR ALL ENTRIES`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenwhere_all_entries.htm)
 addition: